Asir

 Asir, (Note: عَسِيْر) (Note: also spelled Aseer, Assir) officially the Aseer Province, (Note: مِنْطَقَةُ عَسِيْرٌ) is a province of Saudi Arabia in southern Arabia.
 It has an area of 76,693 km2, and an estimated population of 2,024,285 (in 2022).
 Abha is its seat and second-largest city, after Khamis Mushait.
-Asir is bounded by the Mecca Province to the north and west, Al-Bahah Province to the northwest, Riyadh Province to the northeast, Najran Province to the southeast, Jazan Province and the Saada Governorate of Yemen to the south.
+Asir is bounded by the Mecca Province to the north and west, Al-Baha Province to the northwest, Riyadh Province to the northeast, Najran Province to the southeast, and Jazan Province and the Saada Governorate of Yemen to the south.

 Etymology

 The origin of the name "Asir" remains a subject of debate among historians.
 One theory, proposed by Al-Masudi in his work The Meadows of Gold, suggests that the region was originally known as the Land of Azd.

 Another popular hypothesis suggests that the name "Asir" derives from the Arabic term ʿUsrah (عُسرة).
 This theory comes from the fact that the region's terrain is rugged, which can be challenging to navigate.

 A third perspective proposed by Fuad Hamza in his book Fi bilad ʿAseer, links the name to the historical prominence of Banu Asir.
 As the tribe gained power and influence, its name came to encompass the surrounding territories and tribes.
 This association was reinforced by the close ties between the Asir tribe and many of the ruling emirs in the region, including those from the Al Yazid, Al Muthami, and Al A'ad families.